- What does a starfish look like who has adopted Epi-Paleo and CT?

-Left picture is me at around 17 years old, weighing around 60 kg/132 pounds.
-The picture on the right is me at about 33 years old, eating a ketogenic diet weighing about 55 kg/121 pounds.
+The picture to the far left is me at around 17 years old, weighing around 60 kg/132 pounds.
+The next picture is me at about 33 years old, eating a ketogenic diet weighing about 55 kg/121 pounds.
 It is not really much difference weight wise, but I am so much more swollen and feeling less well in the left picture.
-I went swimming with a big T shirt on so ashamed was I of my body.
-But sure I loved to bake cakes, and eat them, too LOL.
+I went swimming with a big T shirt on, so ashamed was I of my body.
+But sure I loved to bake cakes, and eat them, too.

 I never waited for the winter before, but this fall I did.
 My life has taken a different turn that I could have not imagined.
 I jumped out in nowhere.
 I had to give up what I had been clinging to, jumping out in the dark.
-But I can see the light so I am not that much afraid at all.
+But I can see the light, so I am not that afraid.
 Why would I be afraid to jump into something as beautiful as that which I perceive at the horizon?

 Perspective matters.
 Sometimes I think it matters more than anything.

-Thank you for letting your light shine so generously to great benefit for me and many others.
+Thank you, Jack!
+Thank you for letting your light shine so generously to greatly benefit me and many others.
 You have opened a whole new world in front of my eyes.
 I like this world.
 It is so beautiful.